January Uprising: International repercussions

 The uncovering of the existence of the Alvensleben Convention, signed on 8 February 1863 by Prussia and Russia in St. Petersburg, to suppress the Poles jointly, internationalized the uprising.
 It enabled Western powers to take the diplomatic initiative for their own ends.
 Napoleon III of France, already a sympathizer with Poland, was concerned to protect his border on the Rhine and turned his political guns on Prussia with a view to provoking a war with it.
 He was simultaneously seeking an alliance with Austria.
 The United Kingdom, on the other hand, sought to prevent a Franco-Prussian war and to block an Austrian alliance with France and so looked to scupper any rapprochement between France and Russia.
 Austria was competing with Prussia for the leadership of the German territories but rejected French approaches for an alliance and spurned any support of Napoleon III as acting against German interests.
 There was no discussion of military intervention on behalf of the Poles, despite Napoleon's support for the continuation of the insurgency.
+France, the United Kingdom and Austria agreed to a diplomatic intervention in defense of Polish rights and in April issued diplomatic notes that were intended to be no more than persuasive in tone.
+The Polish RN hoped that the evolution of the insurgency would ultimately push western powers to adopt an armed intervention, which was the flavour of Polish diplomatic talks with those powers.
+The Polish line was that the establishment of continued peace in Europe was conditional on the return of an independent Polish state.